PMP Certification Requirements: Everything You Need to Know

 What are the eligibility criteria to get PMP Certified?

 The Project Management Professional (PMP) certification requirements are a tiered validation structure that ensures you have the necessary education and work experience.
 Earning the PMP certification means you must qualify for the requirements in addition to studying for and passing the PMP exam.
-Meeting these requirements is the first step to preparing for your PMP Certification Training.
+Meeting these requirements is the first step to success in preparing for your PMP Certification Training.
 In this article, we will review the PMP certification requirements in detail.
-After reading this guide, you should know if you are qualified to sit for the PMP exam or not.
+After reading this guide, you should know if you are qualified to sit for the PMP certification exam or not.
 Candidates must complete the verification section of the application to apply to take the PMP Exam.
 The full eligibility requirements are listed within the Project Management Professional (PMP)® Handbook.
-This free guide is available from the Project Management Institute’s website.
+This free guide is available from PMI’s website.

 PMP Requirements Eligibility Quick Reference